YashIsDeep/JestCoverageTesting/README.md

 ASSUMPTIONS:

 1) All source code is in the src folder only.
 The src variable in customTesting.sh may be modified to change this behaviour.
-2) Infections(Files affected by the changed files) are recorded with respect to the last push done on the origin/master branch of the repository.
+2) Infections(Files affected by the changed files) are recorded by comparison of the last commit to the last push done on the origin/master branch of the repository.

 HOW TO RUN: